meawwat/inbox-workspace/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.

-## Development server
+## Run InboxLibComponent

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+JSON-Server will start concurrently on `http://localhost:4201/`.
+(Change port by go to package.json > scripts > server)

 ## Code scaffolding